Bouncing Back: Managing Reverse Culture Shock

 Why are you nervous?
 It's your family, your friends.

 Jorge meant well.
 He really did.
-But he's never done what I, and a growing population of Millenials are doing: going home after living your first adult years abroad.
+But that didn't help my anxiety.
+I was going home after living my first adult years abroad and I was terrified.

 I'd broken the cardinal rule in the South.
 I'd left.